okbob/pspg/README.md

 ## Main target
 * possibility to freeze first few rows, first few columns
+* possibility to sort data by specified numeric column
 * possibility to use fancy colors - like `mcview` or `FoxPro`